iszczesniak/cpp/templates/index.md

 ## Template parameter

-A template parameter `T` can be of a template type, i.e., at compile time the parameter is replaced with a template.
-We define a template paramater `T` as a template type like this, where `param-type-list` is a list of parameter types of template `T`:
+A template paramter of a template kind accepts as its argument a templated type of an interface defined by the parameter.
+It's also known as the *template template parameter*.
+In this example, parameter `T` defines by the parameter list the interface of the accepted template type:

 ```cpp
 template <parameter list> typename T
 ```

-This is an example of how a template with a template parameter begins:
+Here's how a template with a template parameter begins:

 ```cpp
 template <template <parameter list> typename T>